PoliGraph: Automated Privacy Policy Analysis using Knowledge Graphs (Journal Version): Applications

 \paragraph{Vague disclosures} Here, \tool{} extracts fewer vague disclosures than PoliCheck.
 Further investigation reveals that this is because our global data ontology has a different design compared to PoliCheck's.
 In PoliCheck's data ontology, ``personal information'', a commonly seen term in policies, subsumes ``device identifiers''.
 While this would effectively increase PoliCheck's coverage, namely that the collection of all data types related to ``device identifiers'' found in the data flows would be categorized as vague disclosures, it is unclear whether ``device identifiers'' can be strictly categorized as ``personal information''.
 Many policies do not consider ``device identifiers'' as ``personal information''.
+On the contrary, for ``router ssid'', \tool{} actually found more vague disclosures.
+It is because PoliCheck's data ontology does not count it as ``device identifier'', while we do so.
+The results indicate that the number of vague disclosures are largely affected by ontologies.